 {% endarchiveParams %}

-Here,item.NameIt will display the "parameter name" you set in the background (for example, "CPU model"),item.ValueThen the value filled in this field will be displayed (for example, “Intel Core i7”).
+Here, item.NameIt will display the parameter name you set in the background (for example, "CPU model"), whileitem.ValueThe value of this field will be displayed (for example, "Intel Core i7").

-By following these steps, you will be able to create, manage, and display various custom content model fields in AnQiCMS, thereby constructing high-quality website content that is richer in structure and more in line with your business needs.Reasonably utilizing custom fields will be the key to improving your website's content management efficiency and user experience.
+By following these steps, you can create, manage, and display various custom content model fields in AnQiCMS, thereby building high-quality website content that is more rich in structure and meets your business needs.Make full use of custom fields, which will be the key to improving your website's content management efficiency and user experience.

-Q1: I created custom fields, why can't I see them in the content editing page?
+Q1: Why can't I see the custom fields I created on the content editing page?

-Q2: How to determine if a custom field has a value in the front-end template before displaying it?
+Q2: How to determine if a custom field has a value before displaying it in the front-end template?

-A2:You can use the condition judgment tag of AnQiCMS{% if %}Check if the value of the custom field is empty.
-For example, if your custom fieldauthormay be empty, you can handle it in the template like this:
+A2:You can use the conditional judgment tag of AnQiCMS.{% if %}Check if the value of the custom field is empty.
+For example, if your custom fieldauthormay be empty, you can handle it like this in the template:

 {% archiveDetail authorName with name="author" %}